prydin/minect/README.md

 There are several modes.
 The right hand slider lets you change the scale.
 To pan, drag the image with the mouse.
 It may be a bit sluggish at first before the chunk cache is loaded.

 ### Normal mode.
 Just a map.
-You can turn gridlines on and off.
+You can turn elevaion curves on and off.

 ![Normal Mode](./screenshots/normal.png)